logicmonkey/curves/README.md

 Catalogue of various GeoGebra tinkerings...

-To do...

 lm_trifolium.ggb
   Includes a slider for constant 'a' which is just a scaling factor
+    * all work done in trifolium_tangents.wxm
     * implicit cartesian equation
-  Tasks:
-    * should parametrize nicely as its relative order is one
     * tangent line T1
     * tangent conic T2

-Done as far as I can be bothered...
+  To do:
+    * should parametrize nicely as its relative order is one

 lm_bernoulli.ggb
   Lemniscate of Bernoulli with: